-Develop a sound business plan with concrete marketing and financial growth strategies.
+Develop a sound business plan with concrete marketing and business and client growth strategies.
 Find a great non-profit organization (such as SCORE or, in Connecticut, the Women’s Business Development Center) in your area, to help you create powerful business and marketing tactics, and a plan, to make your endeavor successful.

-If you want to reinvent your career, it’s time to brave up and do what’s necessary to evaluate soundly the best next direction, with your eyes wide open.
+If you want to reinvent your career, it’s time to begin “finding brave” and do what’s necessary to evaluate soundly the best next direction, with your eyes wide open.

 To learn more about building greater coaching success, join my FREE webinar training 5 Essential Ways to Create More Profit and Success As a Coach, on December 15th at Noon EST.